 The Plan was amended on December 18, 2019 to add automatic deferral contributions (auto-enrollment), effective January 1, 2020 to the Plan for all eligible employees hired or rehired on or after January 1, 2020.
 This feature sets all eligible employees to be automatically enrolled at pretax election of 4% of compensation (unless they decide to opt out) as of the earliest practicable payroll period after the enrollment date.
 The Plan was amended on March 20, 2020 to add automatic-escalations, effective April 1, 2020 to the Plan for all eligible employees hired or rehired on or after January 1, 2020 and employed for at least 6 months as of the designated automatic adjustment date.
-This annual feature, beginning in plan year 2021, sets all eligible employees to have their salary deferral election increased annually by 1%, up to a maximum of 10% of compensation (unless they decide to elect a different auto-increase percentage or opt out), as of the April 1st automatic adjustment date (or separate date elected by participant).
-In January 2021, TEGNA Inc. acquired Locked On Podcast Network LLC (Locked On) and the Plan was amended on January 27, 2021 to add separate eligibility rules for Locked On employees based on criteria for 1,000-hour minimum service requirements and specific job position/title exclusions.
+This annual feature, beginning in plan year 2021, sets all eligible employees to have their salary deferral election increased annually, each April 1st, by 1%, up to a maximum of 10% of compensation (unless they decide to elect a different auto-increase percentage or opt out).
+Special eligibility and participation rules apply to certain business units.